pid/speakingurl/README.md

 # Speaking URL [![NPM version](https://badge.fury.io/js/speakingurl.png)](http://badge.fury.io/js/speakingurl)
 Generate of so called "static" or "nice-looking" or "SpeakingURL" or "slug" from a string.

+This module aims to transliteration the input string.

 For use in browser and server.

 ## Installation